 What is development approval?

 Development approval is a legal document that allows a development to occur and can only be issued by the relevant authority, which is usually the Council.
-In some cases, the relevant authority may be the State Government's development assessment body, known as the Development Assessment Commission
+In some cases, the relevant authority may be the State Government's development assessment body, known as the State Commission Assessment Panel (SCAP)

 Development approvals specify the design and other documents that the development must follow (i.e. plans for the location and design of the buildings and the structural details for the building such as the depth of footings).